-Kuala Lumpur is a large and frenetic city that in many ways is geared toward shopping and business tourism, yet there are still tons of family friendly activities on offer.
-Secondly, Kuala Lumpur can be quite an expensive place to visit which is often exacerbated when travelling as a family – so this quick guide to free kid friendly things to do in Kuala Lumpur will hopefully make your life a lot easier and cheaper.
+Kuala Lumpur is a large and frenetic city that in many ways is geared toward shopping and business tourism, yet there are still tons of kid-friendly activities on offer.
+Secondly, Kuala Lumpur can be quite an expensive place to visit which is often exacerbated when travelling as a family – so this quick guide to free kid-friendly things to do in Kuala Lumpur will hopefully make your life a lot easier and cheaper.

 - Take a Walk In The Park

 The KLCC park is a 50 acre park in the centre of Kuala Lumpur.
 With its ample seating area, much greenery and open water, it is a great place to get away from the hustle and bustle of Kuala Lumpur.
 It’s a place where you can sit and rest next to various water features as well as keep fit with its 1.3km jogging track.
 It is definitely one of the top free things to do in Kuala Lumpur.